_ Tao Te Ching

 References

 Note: The entries here are linked, via the ISBN number, to Wikipedia’s Book Sources.
-If you scroll down their page you can find multiple, worldwide sources from which to buy new or used books, to trade them with other readers, or to check them out of libraries.
+If you scroll down the Wikipedia page you can find multiple, worldwide sources from which to buy new or used books, to trade them with other readers, or to check them out of libraries.

-Word-by-word English translation of Tao Te Ching from which I constructed my translation — and which you could use in the same way
+Word-by-word English translation of Daodejing from which I constructed my translation — and which you could use in the same way

 Star, Jonathan.
 Tao Te Ching Star, Jonathan.
 Tao Te Ching.
 New York: Jeremy P Tarcher/Putnam, 2001.
 ISBN 1-58542-099-9.